 In June 1973 GH4 was sold and moved to Lakeside Railway Estates Ltd, Carnforth.
 The loco was again put up for sale, and it was purchased and moved to Southport in December 1982.
 Extensive repairs saw the loco re-enter traffic in the early 1990s, and then begin a number of tours around various railways, initially at the Battlefield line in 1994, and the onto Pontypool & Blaenevon in 1995 & 1996.
 The loco most recently saw use at the Foxfield Railway in Staffordshire, where she was stripped in preparation for overhaul.

-The loco was partially re-assembled, and a boiler-less GH4 returned to Riversway in Spring 2006.
+The loco was partially re-assembled, and a boiler-less GH4 returned to Riversway in Spring 2006, is currently in a non-public area awaiting her turn in the restoration queue.

 Built by the Hunslet Engine Co in 1954, works No.3855 and owned by the National Coal Board (NE) and worked at Glasshoughton Colliery.